Hollywood Vampires (band)

 Hollywood Vampires is an American rock supergroup formed in 2012 by Alice Cooper, Johnny Depp, and Joe Perry.
-The band name derives from The Hollywood Vampires, a celebrity drinking club formed by Cooper in the 1970s, including Harry Nilsson, Keith Moon of the Who, and Micky Dolenz of the Monkees.
+The band name derives from The Hollywood Vampires, a celebrity drinking club formed by Cooper in the 1970s, including John Lennon, Harry Nilsson, Keith Moon of the Who, and Micky Dolenz of the Monkees.
 Touring members include or have included Duff McKagan and Matt Sorum of Guns N' Roses fame, as well as Robert DeLeo from Stone Temple Pilots.

 The band has released two studio albums featuring guest appearances by Paul McCartney, Dave Grohl, Joe Walsh, Zak Starkey and Christopher Lee, among others.

 Origins

-The band takes its name from a drinking club consisting of mainly Cooper, Keith Moon, Ringo Starr, Micky Dolenz and Harry Nilsson.
+The band takes its name from a drinking club consisting of mainly Cooper, John Lennon, Keith Moon, Ringo Starr, Micky Dolenz and Harry Nilsson.
 The mission of the original Hollywood Vampires was to drink until no one could stand up.
 This took place during the height of Cooper's drinking in the 1970s.
 Cooper talks in more detail about the Rainbow Bar incarnation of the Hollywood Vampires in the 1991 video biography Prime Cuts.